 Elizabeth Alexander (b.
 1962) grew up in the Carolinas and Appalachian Ohio.
 Her love of music, language and challenging questions is reflected in her catalog of over 150 compositions in a wide variety of classical and vernacular styles.
 Her commissions have included music for orchestras, chamber ensembles, solo voices, and especially choral pieces, which have been performed by thousands of choruses worldwide.

-Her theatrically-inclined works include the one-woman concert-length "Nature Creature" as well as dozens of theater songs pretending to be art songs and choral pieces.
-Her current project, "Split Hickory," is set in present-day Appalachia, and draws from Americana and folk music styles from the past hundred years.
-Selections from "Split Hickory" were recently workshopped at Nautilus Music-Theater's Rough Cuts (Minneapolis).
-A more indepth reading and workshop in scheduled for Fall 2022 at Shawnee State University (Portsmouth, Ohio).
+Her theatrically-inclined works include the concert-length multi-genre song cycle "Nature Creature," as well as dozens of theater songs pretending to be art songs and choral pieces.
+Her current project, "Split Hickory," which is set in present day Appalachia, will be her first complete music theater work.
+Selections from this musical, which are inspired by country and folk music styles from the past hundred years, were recently workshopped at Nautilus Music-Theater's Rough Cuts (Minneapolis).
+A more indepth reading and workshop is scheduled for Fall 2022 at Shawnee State University (Portsmouth, Ohio).